dulaku/ProGAN-for-Humans/README.md

 ## ProGAN For Humans
 A Pytorch implementation of the model presented in "Progressive Growing of GANs for Improved Quality, Stability, and Variation".
 The video short-training.mp4 shows a short training run of 4 passes over the dataset (120,000 images shown at each phase of training, compared to 800,000 in the original paper).
 The results are mildly terrifying, but hopefully get the point across.</br>
 Although the paper is well-written and clear, in my experience the [original code](https://github.com/tkarras/progressive_growing_of_gans) is dense and difficult to follow for people not already deeply familiar with Tensorflow and machine learning research code.
-This implementation is an attempt to improve on the accessibility of the techniques in use.</br>
+This implementation is an attempt to improve on the accessibility of the techniques (even if many are a bit out of date these days).</br>

 Thanks to [Animesh Karnewar's Pytorch implementation of ProGAN](https://github.com/akanimax/pro_gan_pytorch) for some inspiration and [Erik Linder-Norén](https://github.com/eriklindernoren/PyTorch-GAN) for inspiration on implenting straightforward GANs.

 Because this code's readability was the highest priority, some other features of the original project are lacking and the project is likely not "production-ready".
-For instance:</br>
+In particular:

 * The code is not platform agnostic - it assumes a machine with 16 CPU cores and 2 GPUs with 8 GB VRAM apiece.
 Instead, comments point out these assumptions when they are made and gives guidance on changing them for different machines.
 * The code assumes that the dataset consists of 1024x1024 images and does not check to ensure that there is adequate disk space for preprocessed images.